 Often I have heard people say they don’t listen to scientists because “one day they say the earth is cooling and the next day they say its warming.”
 Of course scientists have not changed their minds about whether the earth is warming—it is—nor have they changed their minds about the basics of physics, chemistry, and biology.
 And that’s not because they are stubborn or dogmatic.
 They haven’t changed their minds because every single day in laboratories around the world quantum, relativity, atomic and evolutionary theories are confirmed over and over again.
 In fact a Nobel Prize awaits if one could show that these theories were basically mistaken.
 Radical change in science, despite Thomas Kuhn‘s famous claims to the contrary, are extraordinarily rare.

 So the next time you hear that vitamin D will do this or global warming is nonsense remember to take into account the fact that sensationalized reporting is easy and it sells, while scientific investigation is a slow and difficult process.

 Let me conclude with a personal example.
 My brother-in-law is a biochemist and a world-class researcher and authority on lupus.
 After nearly 40 years of arduous and painstaking toil he has made significant contributions to medical research.
-He did this not by praying to Apollo, but by earning a PhD, doing post-doctoral work, taking the bus and/or subway to work, and toiling every day in his laboratory for nearly 40 years in order to tease just a bit of truth out of reality.
+He did this not by praying to Apollo, but by earning a PhD, doing post-doctoral work, taking the bus and/or subway to work, and toiling every day in his laboratory in order to tease just a bit of truth out of reality.
 He did this by the careful employment of the scientific method.
-Anyone can proclaim truth.
-Actually searching for it is much, much harder.
+Anyone can proclaim truth; actually searching for it is much harder.

 My brother-in-law has made a greater contribution to society than all the faith healers, financiers, CEOs, entertainers, political pundits and athletes combined.
-I would like to thank him.
+We should all thank him.